 - Postgraduate Students

-- The International Student Advisors Office arranges for students arriving at the start of Welcome Week to be met by Student Ambassadors at Edinburgh Airport, and directed to the free shuttle bus service to the Edinburgh and Scottish Borders Campuses.
+- The Global Student Office arranges for students arriving at the start of Welcome Week to be met by student ambassadors at Edinburgh Airport, and directed to transport to the Edinburgh and Scottish Borders campuses.

-- They also arrange the International Welcome and Information Fair, and a programme of service and orientation events including study in the UK, on-campus police registration, UK banking and adjusting to life in the UK.
+- It also arranges the International Welcome and Information Fair, and a programme of service and orientation events including study in the UK, on-campus police registration, UK banking and adjusting to life in the UK.

-- In addition a structured 2-3 day induction programme lets new arrivals meet other students, find out about their programme of study, and the support available within the university.
+- In addition, a structured two–three day induction programme lets new arrivals meet other students, find out about their programme of study, and the support available within the university.

-- Undergraduate students: IELTS 6.0; PTE 57; Cambridge FCE grade B, HWU Academic English programme grade C (or grade B for some programmes).
+- Undergraduate students: IELTS 6.0; PTE 57; Cambridge 169-175 or FCE grade B, HWU Academic English programme grade C (or grade B for some programmes).
 Note, Actuarial Science requires IELTS 6.5 and Languages programmes require IELTS 7.0 or equivalent.

-- Postgraduate students: IELTS 6.5; PTE 62; Cambridge CAE grade C, HWU Academic English programme grade C (or grade B for some programmes).
+- Postgraduate students: IELTS 6.5; PTE 62; Cambridge 176-184 or CAE grade C, HWU Academic English programme grade C (or grade B for some programmes).
 Note, Languages programmes require IELTS 7.0 or equivalent.

 Accommodation for International Students

-- All new, full-time students arriving in semester 1 (September) and studying for at least 2 semesters, are guaranteed accommodation, provided their application for accommodation is received by the advertised deadline date.
+- All new, full-time students arriving in semester 1 (September) and studying for at least two semesters, are covered by the accommodation guarantee, provided their application for accommodation is received by the advertised deadline date.
 The university guarantees to make an offer of accommodation, either on- or off-campus, to all students in their first year of study in Edinburgh and Galashiels.
 The guarantee does not explicitly apply to students who arrive in semester 2 (January), however every effort will be made to assist.

-- The majority of university accommodation is on the campus in either self-catered flats or halls of residence, with high speed broadband and, across campus, Wi-Fi.
+- The majority of university accommodation is on the campus in either self-catered flats or halls of residence with high speed broadband, and Wi-Fi across campus.